moretrim/ccHFM/docs/references/argentina/Main.markdown

 <!-- breather -->

 Lynch, John. *Argentine Caudillo: Juan Manuel de Rosas (Latin American Silhouettes)*.
 Rowman & Littlefield, 2001. <https://rowman.com/isbn/0842028986>.
 : Regarding Argentina under the rule of Rosas.
+Of particular note, though not exhaustive:

+  * an account of the strength of the Allied army during the Platine War, pp. 143–147
+  * a description of the crumbling political & military apparatus surrounding Rosas at the end of his rule, pp. 154–155

 <!-- breather -->